-- -Administration will meet with the parents and the student to get a statement of misconduct. - -A determination will be made if the misconduct is a Level IV offense - -Administration will determine if the Level IV offense warrants a recommendation for alternate educational placement or expulsion - -Superintendent will be notified and consulted. - -The School Board President will be consulted and notified of the possible expulsion. - -Parents and the student will be informed of the recommendation of expulsion. - -A hearing with the Board of Education will be conducted on the matter.
+- Administration will meet with the parents and student to get a statement of misconduct. - A determination will be made if the misconduct is a Level IV offense - Administration will determine if the Level IV offense warrants a recommendation for alternate educational placement or expulsion - Superintendent will be notified and consulted. - The School Board President will be consulted and notified of the possible expulsion. - Parents and students will be informed of the recommendation of expulsion. - A hearing with the Board of Education will be conducted on the matter.

--REMOVAL FROM CLASS
+REMOVAL FROM CLASS